web3/web3.js/docs/web3-module-abstract-method-class-reference.rst

 callback
 ********

 This property does contain the given ``callback``.

-If you would like to use the automaticly detection if a callback exists then please use the ``arguments`` property for setting the parameters.
-If the callback property is set with a function then it will call the ``callback`` function with an ``error: Error`` and ``response: any`` function parameter.
+If you would like to let Web3.js automaticly detect if a callback is given then please use the ``arguments`` property for setting the parameters.
+The ``arguments`` property will be used for validating the given parameters length and for the detection of the callback method.

 =======
 Returns